danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 ```

 {% endraw %}

+We assign the promise received from our service to a variable without awaiting it.
+By passing it directly in to our `async` pipe it will be automatically awaited, meaning that when the promise resolves the value will be displayed as HTML.

 This is great for us, as it removes the clutter from our component where would usually be awaiting our promises, and leaves all of that logic down to the `async` pipe.